Kavaunaugh Put Trump Sycophancy Ahead of Defending the Judiciary

 On this score, Kavanaugh is a notch below the last addition to the Supreme Court, Neil Gorsuch, who drew Trump’s ire when it came to light that he told Blumenthal privately that he found the president’s attacks on the courts “disheartening” and “demoralizing.”
 The White House reportedly had to scramble to convince Trump to not pull Gorsuch’s nomination.
 That slip of the tongue did not happen with Kavanaugh, who held steadfast to his view that commenting on a federal judiciary under siege is somehow commenting about politics.
 “We stay out of politics, we don’t comment on comments made by politicians,” he told Hawaii’s Mazie Hirono, who had suggested that Kavanaugh was bending over backwards to not bite the hand that gave him the nomination.

 For all his credentials and judicial record, which he’s repeatedly defended as worthy of a Supreme Court seat, Kavanaugh hasn’t done a good job explaining his sycophancy toward Trump.
-Near the close of Thursday’s 12-hour session, Dick Durbin of Illinois tried to understand the provenance of Kavanaugh’s introductory remarks to the American public on the day of his primetime unveiling.
+Near the close of Thursday’s 12-hour session, Dick Durbin of Illinois tried to understand the provenance of Kavanaugh’s introductory remarks to the American public on the day of his prime-time unveiling.
 “Throughout this process, I’ve witnessed firsthand your appreciation for the vital role of the American judiciary,” Kavanaugh said of Trump on the day of his nomination, all but kissing the ring of his benefactor.

 “What did you witness about this president’s appreciation for the vital role of the judiciary?” asked Durbin, clearly in disbelief that Trump even knows the meaning of respect for the courts.
 Kavanaugh’s answer can be distilled to this: I met with him a few times and couldn’t wait to get the nod.
 “I witnessed his discussion with me in my interview.
 His discussion with me the night he announced me at the White House.
 His discussion on that Sunday night when … I went to the White House, [and] he and Mrs. Trump met with me,” Kavanaugh said.
 That’s it.
 A few courtesy meetings was all the evidence Kavanaugh took into account when he concluded the president is a paragon of justice.

 But Kavanaugh’s obsequiousness doesn’t end there.
-During the same primetime address, Kavanaugh’s groveling bordered on untruth the size of Sean Spicer’s inauguration crowds: “No president has ever consulted more widely or talked with more people from more backgrounds to seek input about a Supreme Court nomination.”
+During the same prime-time address, Kavanaugh’s groveling bordered on untruth the size of Sean Spicer’s inauguration crowds: “No president has ever consulted more widely or talked with more people from more backgrounds to seek input about a Supreme Court nomination.”
 What?
 Blumenthal seemed taken by this outlandish statement, and so he asked the judge for the factual basis for those talking points.
 Kavanaugh said they were entirely his: “Those were my words.”
 Then he added that he knows a lot about the process, past presidencies, and the mind of Bill Clinton, who at one point also made his own consultations on his Supreme Court nominees.
 The answer made little sense.

 “I did look into it the best I could, thinking about the technological developments.
 I did think about very carefully.
 [Trump] talked to an enormous amount of people, based on my understanding of those 12 days,” Kavanaugh said, referring to the period between Justice Anthony Kennedy’s retirement announcement and the nomination.
 At Wednesday’s session, Kamala Harris had already harped on this point, asking the nominee straight up if somebody had told him to parrot those exaggerations about Trump.
 Kavanaugh insisted it was all him.